Joyce-JiayiLu/ePortfolio-Systems-Website/README.md

 ## Main Features

+### User HomePage Feature

+The left button on the navigation bar is the homepage, which contains a description about the website and what can this website do for the users.

+---------------------------------HomePage Button PICTURE

 ### User Blog Feature

 The middle button on the navigation bar is the user blog page, which used to display user's portfolio.

 ![Image text](https://raw.githubusercontent.com/Jiayi-Joyce-Lu/IT-Project-Front-end/master/src/picture/blogpage.png?token=AOZXEAINTUMMIESYNRQVHY27MYHJI)

+#### Portfolio List Page
+The user can have a look upon the portfolio list on this page, each portfolio contains a title, a cover and the author's name.

+------------------------Portfolio PICTURE

+The user is also able to filter the portfolios which are in the different fields by selecting tags.

+--------------------------Tages PICTURE

+The user also can look for portfolios that he is interested in by search the keywords.

+-------------------------Search bar PICTURE

+#### Single Portfolio Page
+The user can visit any portfolio page from the portfolio list page by clicking the portfolio.

+The user can click the red-heart button to mark the portfolio, and it will be added to user center for visiting it again later on.

+-------------------------Mark PIC

+The user can read the portfolio by clcking the button "PORTFOLIO"

+-------------------------Portfolio PIC

+The user can switch to the author's resume by clicking the button "RESUME"

+--------------------------Resume PIC

 ### User Center Feature